CONCLAVE

 St. Peter’s Baldachin in St. Peter’s Basilica, Vatican City

-Media for Christ
+Films for Christ

 A common saying in the film industry is, “It’s gonna be great.”
 It’s a blanket statement said with humor mixed with sarcasm because it’s a bittersweet experience.
 A scheduled project has a deadline but there’s not enough time, money, or man power.
 It’s going to be a long, arduous path and we hope the end result will be a success.

 So, we put on a smile, work our hands off and watch the titanic sink.
-For the most part, everyone gets along because we have a common goal, get the film done.
+For the most part, everyone gets along because we have a common goal, getting the film done.
 Everyone pushes and labors for weeks until we hear the sweet words, “picture wrap!”

 There is something to admire about this.
 The level of dedication to a secular project is truly amazing.
 Pushing their skills to the edge for the sake of cinema.
 Art for arts sake.
 Giving your best is a challenge we should all accept.
 Especially when it’s for God.

 Whatever role we play in church, the quality matters.
 Laboring for His glory is an honor and a privilege.
 Let’s give our best and take pride in our work.
 “By their fruits, you will know them.”

 DRAMA